-If you want to get a different view of the island take a ride around the coast.
+If you want to get a different view of the island, take a ride around the coast.
 You can hire a boat to show you around for about 30 EUR per person.
 The trip will include lunch and lasts between 7-8 hours.
 It stops off at a few beaches and highlights some of the many shipwrecks around the island.

 3. Explore the Citadel

 This fort was built by the British in Rabat/Victoria (this is the Rabat on the island of Gozo; not to be confused with Rabat on the main island of Malta).
 It’s free to enter and explore, with lots of little shops hidden down the alleys.
 The fort offers a great view of the city and surrounding area, making it a good place to come at sunset.

 4. Go diving

-Malta isn’t known as a diving destination, yet the island is surrounded by a plethora of shipwrecks that make for great explorations.
-The water in many places is also incredibly clear, making it a prime diving hub.
-A single tank boat dive will cost around 45 EUR.
+Malta isn’t known as a diving destination, yet the island is surrounded by a plethora of shipwrecks that make for some great diving expeditions.
+The water in many places is also incredibly clear so you have excellent visibility as you explore.
+A two-dive package will cost around 55 EUR per person.

 5. Hit the road

-If your driving chops are up to par, try renting a car and getting off the beaten path.
+Try renting a car and getting off the beaten path.
 There are lots of winding and remote places to explore, and a car will give you the absolute freedom to do as you please.
 Considering the island is so small, you can just spend the day exploring the aging and decrepit towns that dot the island.
 You can find car rentals for as little as 10 EUR per day so it’s an affordable choice if you want to get away from the crowds.

-Located in Valletta, I love these gardens.
-They overlook the harbor, make a great place to watch the comings and goings of people and boats.
+I love these gardens.
+Located in Valletta, they overlook the harbor and make a great place to watch the comings and goings of people and boats.
 It’s a relaxing nook of the city so bring a book or a snack, grab a spot on a bench, and watch the world go by.
-The lower gardens are a lot quieter and the ones I prefer the most!
-Plus it has a cool temple in the center!
+The lower gardens are a lot quieter and the ones I prefer the most.
+Plus, it has a cool temple in the center!

 7. St. Paul’s Catacombs